Lemix1/Lemix1/README.md

 Hi, my name is Harry
 =====================================================================================================================================

-I am a programmer with interested in cybersecurity and front end development
+I am a programmer with interests in cybersecurity and front end development

 * 🌍  I'm based in Sydney, Australia
 * 🧠  I'm learning React.js